FAQ

 The Citizens Media® connects finance, technology, and communication in giving people everywhere a means to build self-sustaining economies from within:

-2. Uses mobile currency to birth and connect a secure network of exchange that works to incubate project communities across the globe.
+- Uses mobile currency to birth and connect a secure network of exchange that works to incubate business communities across the globe.

-3. Leverages communication to the max in helping projects and solutions to scale.
+- Leverages communication to the max in helping businesses and solutions to scale.

 We get more done with people’s money and time because we give people and their communities a means to take action and ownership of what they do.